-Important notes:
+Important notes

-- Please see the section below titled "Who will receive the benefits payable on my death?" for details of who the lump sums and pensions described above may be paid to. - The regulations governing schemes which were contracted-out of the additional State Pension prior to April 2016 require that any spouse's / civil partner's GMP, or Reference Scheme pension for service up to 5 April 2016, must be paid to your widow, widower or civil partner at the date of your death. - If your survivor is more than ten years younger than you and you have been married less than 10 years, the pension will be reduced by 2.5% for each year more than ten that he/she is younger. - Spouse's pensions cease on marriage or remarriage. - Except for widows, widowers and civil partners, it will be necessary for the Trustee to receive confirmation that the nominee for a pension is eligible at the date of the member's death.
+- The regulations governing schemes which were contracted-out of the additional State Pension prior to April 2016 require that any spouse's / civil partner's GMP, or Reference Scheme pension for service up to 5 April 2016, must be paid to your widow, widower or civil partner at the date of your death. - If your survivor is more than ten years younger than you, the pension will be reduced by 2.5% for each year in excess of ten that he/she is younger. - Except for widows, widowers and civil partners, it will be necessary for the Trustee to receive confirmation that the nominee for a pension is eligible at the date of the member's death.